-Irritable Bowel Syndrome (IBS) is a functional gut disorder affecting 10-15% of the world’s population .
-“Among patients about 40% of people have mild IBS, 35% moderate IBS, and 25% severe IBS.
+IBS relief in 3 steps with the FODMAP.
+Irritable Bowel Syndrome (IBS) is a functional gut disorder affecting 10-15% of the world’s population.
+“Among patients, about 40% of people have mild IBS, 35% moderate IBS, and 25% severe IBS.
 Many people don’t recognise IBS symptoms.
 Yet, Irritable Bowel Syndrome is one of the most common disorders seen by physicians.”

-Those suffering with Irritable Bowel Syndrome can experience symptoms such as abdominal pain, bloating, gas, constipation or diarrhoea, in many cases having a significant impact on daily life.
+Those suffering from Irritable Bowel Syndrome can experience symptoms such as abdominal pain, bloating, gas, constipation or diarrhoea, in many cases having a significant impact on daily life.
 Irritable Bowel Syndrome is also major women’s health issue.
 Data reveals an increased risk of unnecessary surgery for extra-abdominal and abdominal surgery in Irritable Bowel Syndrome patients.
-For example, hysterectomy or ovarian surgery has been reported in female patients with Irritable Bowel Syndromeas high as 47% to 55% and has been performed more often in the IBS patient than in comparison groups.
+For example, hysterectomy or ovarian surgery has been reported in female patients with Irritable Bowel Syndromes high as 47% to 55%.
+It has been performed more often in the IBS patient than in comparison groups.

-There are medications that can help manage Irritable Bowel Syndrome symptoms, however lifestyle factors can also play a major role with increasing numbers of people turning to their diet to find symptom relief.
+Some medications can help manage Irritable Bowel Syndrome symptoms; however, lifestyle factors can also play a major role in increasing numbers of people turning to their diet to find symptom relief.

 One of the best-researched dietary strategies in managing IBS symptoms is the low FODMAP diet, offering relief of symptoms in up to 86% of people that follow it.
 This diet does not ‘cure’ Irritable Bowel Syndrome, but does help a person with IBS work out the high-FODMAP foods that trigger their symptoms and how much of them can be tolerated.